 Oklahoma drinking laws are different for those under 18 who have alcohol-related traffic violations.
 This also extends to non-drivers.
 The penalties include license suspension for six months to two years.

 It’s illegal to have an open alcohol container anywhere in a vehicle accessible to the driver.
-Therefore it must be in the trunk or behind the back seat.
+So it must be in the trunk or behind the back seat.

 Punishment does not apply for refusing to take a field sobriety test.
 No state requires it.
 But polices often try to intimidate drivers into taking it.
 They may say the law requires it.
 No state requires it.
 Police may legally lie to you.
 So don’t fall for it

-For this reason, lawyers strongly urge their clients not to take a field sobriety test.
+For this reason, lawyers strongly urge people not to take a field sobriety test.
 Politely refuse.
 And do so as long as needed.
 So take their advice.

 Also learn more at Never Take a Field Sobriety Test Say DUI Lawyers.